GT-ARC/opaca-core/doc/user-management.md

 `mongodb://[username]:[password]@[host]:[port]/[authentication_database]`

 **NOTE:** \
 When starting the Runtime Platform and the MongoDB together, either through the docker-compose file or a modified launch configuration, the application might throw a _MongoSocketReadException_ due to the MongoDB container still starting up.
 This is a normal behavior and when configured correctly, the application should connect to the database shortly after.
-If the problem persist, check the connection URI and make sure the MongoDB instance was initialized with the correct root user credentials.
+If the problem persist, check the connection URI and make sure the MongoDB instance is running and was initialized with the correct root user credentials.

-The user-related information is stored in **MongoRepositories**, which is used to create basic CRUD queries to interact with the connected MongoDB.
+The user-related information is stored in a **MongoRepository**, which is used to create basic CRUD queries to interact with the connected/embedded MongoDB.
 When interacting with the connected MongoDB, the `username` or `name` of the respective entities (user/container) will act as a unique _String_ identifier in the database.
+Duplicate names for users/containers are therefore not possible.

-The connected MongoDB is started with two persistent data volumes attached to it.
+If the external MongoDB is started with the `docker-compose.yml`, the connected MongoDB is started with two persistent data volumes attached to it.
 The first volume is called _opaca-platform_data_ and stores all user-related information stored in the `TokenUser` class.
 The seconds volume is called _opaca-platform_config_ and stores metadata for a sharded cluster.
-The latter one is currently not actively used, but is defined to prevent randomly generated name associations.
-These volumes persist, even after the deletion of the respected MongoDB container.
+The latter volume is currently not actively used, but is defined to prevent the creation of additional volumes.
+These volumes persist, even after the deletion of the respected MongoDB compose stack.

 ### Embedded MongoDB

 Set `DB_TYPE: embedded` to use this saving method.
 Recommended for quick-starts, development and testing.

-The embedded MongoDB is provided by a [third-party dependency](https://github.com/flapdoodle-oss/de.flapdoodle.embed.mongo.spring).
+The embedded MongoDB is provided by [flapdoodle](https://github.com/flapdoodle-oss/de.flapdoodle.embed.mongo.spring), a third-party dependency.
 This option uses the same data structure as the external MongoDB container.
 The currently used MongoDB version is _7.0.4_.
 Before the first usage, the MongoDB version is downloaded from the official Mongo repository and stored locally.
+The local storage directory for Windows is `C:/users/[username]/.embedmongo/`.

+Since the embedded MongoDB is for quick deployment usage only, data is **NOT** persistently stored when using the embedded MongoDB.
+Instead, upon starting the application, a temporary directory is created, which for Windows is located at `C:/users/[username]/AppData/Local/Temp/`.
+After exiting the application this directory is cleared, but the directory path still persists.

 ## User-Management Models